jeju5/management/cs/aws/aws_developer.md

     aws s3api list-objects --bucket myBucket --page-size 120 (return all results in 120size pages) aws s3api list-objects --bucket myBucket --max-items 120 (return first 120 items and that's it)
     ```
+* Default AWS SDK Region = US-EAST-1
+* Your mission-critical web application needs to store its session state so that it can be accessed quickly and is highly available.
+Which service should you use? => session stae => object data
+* You can select a specific Availability Zone in which to place your DynamoDB Table.